How I Built an Instrument for CPC Expansion

 Why show this?

 Most applied papers assert instrument validity with a first-stage F-statistic and a plausibility argument.
-Monte Carlo validation goes further by demonstrating the estimator’s performance under controlled conditions.
-I think the field would benefit from more of this, particularly for simulated instruments where the prediction step introduces additional degrees of freedom.
+Monte Carlo validation goes further by demonstrating the estimator’s performance under controlled conditions where the answer is known.
+For simulated instruments, where the prediction step introduces additional degrees of freedom, this kind of exercise is especially valuable.
+It takes a few hours to code and can reveal problems that no amount of hand-waving about the exclusion restriction will catch.

 For context on the CPC setting and expansion patterns, see How Crisis Pregnancy Centers Spread Across the Carolinas.
 For the age-specific results this instrument produces, see Who Do Crisis Pregnancy Centers Actually Affect?